Areskiko/pmxutils/README.md

     * `var` - The variable used in the mathematical expression, defaults tp 'x', type = string

 * #### `advConstruct(expression, *args, constants = {})
-    >Returns a function computing the given expression.
-The variable names need to be listed as individual string arguments.
+    >Returns a function computing the given expression
-    Constants is an optional argument with the name and value of constants in the expression

     * `expression` - The mathematical expression to compute, type = string
     * `args` - Any number of individual arguments naming the variables used in the expresion, type = string